 The technology of such power plants is basically well proven.
 The applicable strict emission limits are complied with at all times.
 The technology used guarantees very low-emission combustion compared to emergency power generators.
 In addition, nitrogen oxides are reduced to a minimum by a catalytic converter, which goes well beyond the standard power plant technology used in Europe.
 Part of the authorisation process is an environmental impact assessment (EIA), in which the environmental protection measures taken and the remaining emissions and expected immissions are presented.
 By using HVO biodiesel and later eMethanol as fuels, the reserve power plant provides CO2-neutral emergency precautions.

-Thanks to optimised combustion and exhaust gas purification, only a fraction of the emissions of nitrogen oxides (NOx) and carbon monoxide (CO) caused by emergency power groups are produced.
-By using HVO biodiesel and later eMethanol as fuels, the reserve power plant provides CO2-neutral emergency power.
+Thanks to optimized combustion and exhaust gas purification, only a fraction of the nitrogen oxide (NOx) and carbon monoxide (CO) emissions caused by emergency power generators are produced.
+By using HVO biodiesel and later, presumably, eMethanol as fuels, the reserve power plant provides CO₂-neutral emergency preparedness.

 The actual power plant section is located inside a building, so noise emissions will not be high even in the immediate vicinity of the power plant.
 It is also located in an isolated transshipment and industrial zone and far away from any residential areas.
 Compliance with the applicable noise protection limits can therefore be guaranteed.
 Based on a provisional environmental impact report that has already been drawn up, it can be stated that the plant is on track in terms of noise protection.

-In an initial phase from commissioning, Axpo plans to use HVO (a biodiesel) as the primary fuel.
-Conventional diesel will only be used if it is not available.
-Once the methanol capability of the power plant has been developed and the availability of eMethanol is sufficient, the switch from HVO to eMethanol can be implemented.
-Conventional methanol would then be used as a secondary fuel if eMethanol is not available.
+In a first phase from commissioning, Axpo plans to use HVO (a biodiesel) as the primary fuel.
+Conventional diesel will only be used if HVO is unavailable.
+Through the development of the power plant's methanol capability, and once the federal government makes a corresponding decision and the availability of eMethanol is sufficient, the transition from HVO to eMethanol can be implemented.
+Conventional methanol would then serve as a secondary fuel in the event that eMethanol is unavailable.

-The amount of HVO biodiesel required for 16 days of continuous operation is 32,000 m3, for eMethanol the amount is 68,000 m3 due to the lower energy density.
-For comparison: approx. 540,000 m3 of combustibles and fuels can currently be stored in the Auhafen harbour.
-The power plant is designed as a reserve power plant and the actual operating hours are likely to be very low.
+The amount of HVO biodiesel required for continuous operation over 16 days is 32,000 m³; for eMethanol, the amount would be 68,000 m³ due to its lower energy density.
+For comparison: the Auhafen port can currently store approximately 540,000 m³ of fuels and propellants.
+The power plant is designed as a reserve power plant, and the actual operating hours are expected to be very low.

 Primeo Energie will feed the electricity into the existing Münchenstein-Schweizerhalle line via a new substation, whereby the grid will be reinforced.